drasbaek/data-augmentation-for-alzheimer-classification/README.md

 ├── run.sh
 ├── setup.sh
 └── src
     ├── illustration.py                 <----- Script for creating illustration of augmentations
     └── classify.py                     <----- Script for running a classification model on an augmentation type
 ```
 <br/><br/>

-## General Usage <a name="usage"></a>
+## General Usage <a name="gusage"></a>
 ### Setup

-To run the analysis, you must have Python 3 installed and clone this GitHub repository.You should also download the [Alzheimers MRI dataset](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset) from Kaggle and insert the folder into the `in` directory under the name "Dataset" (should be the default when downloaded) as seen on the Repository tree.
+To run the analysis, you must have Python 3 installed and clone this GitHub repository.You should also download the [Alzheimers MRI dataset](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset) from Kaggle and insert the folder into the `in` directory under the name "Dataset" (should be the default when downloaded) as seen on the *Repository tree*.

 ### Run